oOASMODEUSOo/oOASMODEUSOo/README.md

 - 👋 Hi, I’m @oOASMODEUSOo
 - 👀 I’m interested in learning coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Web Dev
 - 📫 How to reach me instagram: _ojas_07
 <!---
 oOASMODEUSOo/oOASMODEUSOo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.